Table of contents

 Gross sales tells you how much you’re selling in total, sans discounts and refunds, whereas net sales lets you know what you’re taking in after refunds and discounts are deducted.

-After you’ve started to improve email marketing, you’re also able to download any of your sales reports as an Excel file so you can share them with your accountant, lawyer, or staff.
+You’re also able to download any of your sales reports as an Excel file so you can share them with your accountant, lawyer, or staff.
 Just choose the time period that you would like to review in detail as a download and select export, which will allow you to choose to download it as an Excel file or through accounting apps QuickBooks or Xero.
 Please note, you’ll need to connect either of those apps in order to upload your file via Square.

 Driving sales through email